UCLAdmaFABLAB/electronics-examples/Shift_In_Internet_Keyboard/README.md

 ![Circuit Image](https://github.com/brysonian/ucla-152-tangible-media/raw/master/Shift_In_Internet_Keyboard/circuit.png)

-Note that you can add 4 more binary inputs than shown here for a total of 8.
+Note that you can add 4 more binary inputs (on the pins shown connected to ground with the grey wires) for a total of 8.